UNAM, Cuicuilco, Xochimilco, Bellas Artes, Ballet Focloric de Mexico, March 18, 2018

 A mariachi band was playing on the stage when all of a sudden drummers were pounding from the upper side boxes-

 My favorite was a deer that was being hunted.
 He sprinted around the stage, jumped, rolled, crawled and was finally killed.
-That's not why it was my favorite-
+That part wasn't why it was my favorite-

 The finale went on forever.
 They danced on the stage and in the aisles and even with viewers.
 It was sooooo good-